-- The applicant begins its utilization projections with the two Mecklenburg County PD patients who have signed letters of support stating that they would consider transferring care to the proposed facility based on convenience or location. - The applicant assumes that one patient will transfer care to RPD once it opens. - The applicant assumes that the PD patient population will grow at a rate of one patient per year. - The project is scheduled for completion on January 1, 2021.
+- Four Mecklenburg County PD patients have signed letters of support stating that they would consider transferring care to the proposed facility based on convenience or location. - The applicant assumes that one patient will transfer care to MILD once it opens and begins its utilization projections with one patient. - The applicant assumes that the PD patient population will grow at a rate of one patient per year. - The project is scheduled for completion on January 1, 2021.
 OY1 is CY 2021.
 OY2 is CY 2022.